Lower bounds on entanglement entropy without twin copy: Acknowledgements

 \section{Acknowledgements}

 This research was supported in part by the Dept. of Energy under Award Number DE-SC0019139.
-We thank S. Cantu, M. Asaduzzaman, J. Corona, Cheng Chin, Sheng-Tao Wang, A. Bylinskii, Fangli Liu, J. Zeiher and R. Pisarski for comments and support.
-We thank the Amazon Web Services and S. Hassinger for facilitating remote access to QuEra through the Amazon Braket while teaching quantum mechanics and our Department of Physics and Astronomy for supporting the analog simulations presented here.
+Special thanks to Alex Lukin who pointed out the counterexample of Eq. (\ref{eq:counter}) as well as the importance of understanding the proportionality factor.
+We thank S. Cantu, M. Asaduzzaman, J. Corona, Cheng Chin, Sheng-Tao Wang, A. Bylinskii, Fangli Liu, J. Zeiher, R. Pisarski, P. Komar, B. Senseman, Z. Ozzello, Avi Kaufman and P. Preiss for comments and support.
+We thank J. Preskill and M. Soleimanifar for pointing out the connection between our empirical bound and the Holevo bound.
+We thank the Amazon Web Services and S. Hassinger for facilitating remote access to QuEra through the Amazon Braket while teaching quantum mechanics and our Department of Physics and Astronomy for supporting the cost of the analog simulations presented here.
+The final version was completed while attending the workshop ``Co-design for Fundamental Physics in the Fault-Tolerant Era" at the InQubator for Quantum Simulation, University of Washington, Seattle, USA. \begin{widetext}